 - ☝️ Tips

 - 🗺️ Things Nearby

 Disclosure: Travel Lemming is an independent reader-supported blog.
 You can support us by purchasing via the affiliate links on this page, which may earn us commissions.
 Thank you!

 About the Art Institute of Chicago

 With 1.5 million annual visitors, it’s safe to say that the Art Institute of Chicago is one of the city’s top attractions, as well as its premier art museum.
 Founded in 1879, the Art Institute was created as both a museum and school for the fine arts.
 What once began as a modest gallery and academy in the late 19th century has now grown into a world-class art institution.

-Today, Chicago’s School of the Art Institute is facing closure.
-However, the famous museum located in the heart of Chicago’s downtown Loop neighborhood is still going strong.
+The famous museum is located in the heart of Chicago’s downtown Loop neighborhood.
 After the MET in New York City, the Art Institute is actually the second-largest art museum in America.
 It features three floors, 264,000 total square feet, and countless wings of special exhibitions and galleries.

 In addition to the museum’s expansive permanent collection, special exhibits are always rotating.
 Public events take place here often, too.
 The Art Institute is also home to the Ryerson & Burnham Library, which has a large and impressive collection for research.

 One of the reasons why the Art Institute of Chicago is such an outstanding museum is how well-rounded its collection is.
 Nearly 300,000 works of art belong to the museum’s permanent collection, and thousands of other works are on display.
 Artwork ranges from Impressionist to Renaissance, modern and contemporary, and everything in between.